H0j3n/EzpzShell/README.md

 # What is EzpzShell?

 Collection Of Reverse Shell that can easily generate using different Programming Language.
-Currently support in Python3 and Golang but will spend my time on others Programming Language.
+Currently only python3 is fully updated and others still in development.
 This repo is for my own educational purpose and I would like to refer back in future.
 Thank you!

-**_Disclaimer: Do not use this script for illegal use.
+**Disclaimer: Do not use this script for illegal use.
 Any action you take upon the information on this repo is strictly at your own risk**

 # How to use?